decretist/Dissertation/Chapter3/chapter3.md

 itself authoritative benefited from an entirely accidental feature of the text.
-The page layout of early manuscripts of the *Decretum*---the placement of Gratian's *dicta* inline with the authorities rather on the margins---had the unintentional effect of promoting Gratian himself to the status of an authority (or at least to a status of near-equality with his authorities).
+The page layout of early manuscripts of the *Decretum*---the placement of Gratian's *dicta* inline with the authorities rather than on the margins---had the unintentional effect of promoting Gratian himself to the status of an authority (or at least to a status of near-equality with his authorities).
 Even though the specific page layout was probably adopted in the 1130s or 1140s for no particular reason other than that the conventions for the various genres of the literature of canon law had not yet been firmly established, readers in the 1150s and 1160s seem to have understood it, at least implicitly, as a claim to authority, a claim that they were more than willing to accept.[^20] This was almost certainly an over-reading of the authority claim actually being made in the *Decretum*.[^21]

-## Author
+# Author

 Very little is known about the historical Gratian, and almost everything that previous generations thought was known about Gratian